Scale your business with our modular plugins.

 The Hook

 We use the hook woocommerce_before_single_product_summary.
-This action hook will run before the page loads so it allows you to add some logic before the user sees it.
+This action hook runs before the page loads, allowing you to add logic before the user sees it.

 add_action('woocommerce_before_single_product_summary', 'quadlayers_update_product_default_attributes');